Passing the torch to the next generation of societal leaders

 3. Validation: after the interview, we review all the feedback and assemble the Cohort, with an attention to forming a diverse and balanced group.

-The intention is to expand the 40u40 community with new selections on a yearly basis.
-Candidates can apply more than once to join the Community.
-We emphasise that the selection is not a judgement of the intrinsic qualities of the participants: it is not a ranking of ‘The best 40 young leaders of the year’.
+The intention is to expand the 40u40 Community with new selections on a yearly basis, and candidates can apply more than once to join.
+We emphasise that the selection is not a judgement of the intrinsic qualities of the participants: it is not a ranking of ‘The best 40 young leaders of the year’, neither an ‘elite group’!

 Welcome.